 Moving into Management

-- a broad understanding of the tertiary education system in the context of a changing political, economic and social environment;
+This interactive residential program, sponsored jointly with Association for Tertiary Education Management (ATEM), assists new and aspiring managers to develop a broad understanding of the tertiary education system in the context of a changing political, economic and social environment.

 Who should attend?

-Designed for new or recently appointed team leaders and managers, generally at the at HEW levels 6-7 levels, and equivalent teaching and academic positions, including tutors, research assistants and associate lecturers.
+Designed for new and aspiring managers, this program is suitable for staff at HEW levels 5-7 and equivalent teaching and academic positions, including Tutors, Research Assistants and Associate Lecturers.

 Key themes to be addressed include: